michauhl/RBPBench/README.md

 (Wilcoxon p-value = 0.00175), and that PUM1 and PUM2 have a significant co-occurrence
 p-value (Fisher's exact test) of 2.48116e-31.
 In contrast, RBFOX2 co-occurrence p-values with PUM1 or PUM2 are not significant (0.15234, 0.52303).
-The produced co-occurrence heat map in the report will look the following:
+The produced co-occurrence heat map in the report looks the following:

 <img src="docs/co-occurrence_heat_map_example.png" alt="Co-occurrence heat map example screenshot"
 	title="Co-occurrence heat map example screenshot" width="500" />

-**Fig. 1**: Co-occurrence heat map from `report.rbpbench_search.html`, for the above example (static screenshot, cursor over PUM1-PUM2 pair to get their co-occurrence information).
-Coloring/scale values are -log10 of Fisher's exact test value.
+**Fig. 1**: Co-occurrence heat map from `report.rbpbench_search.html`, for the above example (static screenshot, cursor over PUM1-PUM2 RBP pair to get their co-occurrence information).
+Coloring/scale values are -log10 of Fisher's exact test p-value.

-We can see that the interactive co-occurrence heat map gives us the following information each RBP pair:
+We can see that the interactive co-occurrence heat map gives us the following information for each RBP pair:
-RBP pair IDs, Fisher's exact test p-value (calculated based on contingency table between RBP1 and RBP2), contingency table counts between RBP1 and RBP2, -log10 of Fisher's exact test value (coloring/scale value).
+RBP pair IDs, Fisher's exact test p-value (calculated based on contingency table between RBP1 and RBP2), contingency table counts between RBP1 and RBP2, -log10 of Fisher's exact test p-value (used as coloring/scale value).
 The contingency table counts are the numbers of input genomic regions with/without shared motif hits between the compaired RBPs, with the format: [[A, B], [C, D]], where A: RBP1 AND RBP2, B: NOT RBP1 AND RBP2 C: RBP1 AND NOT RBP2 D: NOT RBP1 AND NOT RBP2

 Similarly, we can output an HTML report (`motif_plots.rbpbench_search.html`) including the used sequence logos and motif hit statistics (`--plot-motifs`):